photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Journey to the unknown

-During my 4×4 voyage around the globe, I realized that it wasn’t me who was planning the trip, but rather life itself.
+During my 4×4 journey around the world, I realised that it wasn’t me who was organising the trip, but rather life itself.

-While I was consistently presented with more options and directions, I felt that I had lost control of my navigation system.
+Although I was consistently given more options and directions, I felt as though I had lost control of my navigation system.

 All rights reserved by Mismas photography.